 Lea Basile Lazarus

-As I have moved through this body of work, I have found that using pigmented paper pulp has been an effective way to express my ideas.
-Even though I have been a printmaker for many years, I was immediately attracted to the process of making images using contemporary handmade paper techniques.
-Like printmaking, this process has allowed me to work on several images at one time, moving from one to another, layering different stencils, colors, and ideas.
-Paper pulp painting is spontaneous; I am actively engaged in the process.
-My entire body is always moving, from mixing pigments in paper pulp, to cutting stencils, to making marks or writing words with syringes and turkey basters with the gestural movement of my arm.
+I have found both contemporary printmaking and paper pulp painting effective ways to express my ideas.
+The techniques I use allow me to be actively engaged and spontaneous in my art making process.
+My entire body is always moving, from mixing inks or pigments in paper pulp, to cutting stencils, to making marks or writing words using a variety of tools with the gestural movement of my arm.
 The mental and physical energy it takes to think, move, and react to the images that are emerging is what makes this process so exciting and invigorating.
-Recently, I have begun removing paper pulp from the wet surface, “tearing” the wet pulp and creating interesting negative space that has added depth to the meaning of the piece.
-Exploration of these materials and contemporary processes has allowed me to express artistically my feelings about our fundamental needs: to belong and to feel safe.
+The exploration of these materials and contemporary processes has allowed me to artistically express my feelings about our fundamental needs: to belong and to feel safe.